Michigan Technological University: Women at Michigan Tech

 Margaret Holley Chapman was the first woman to complete a degree program from Michigan College of Mining and Technology, which would become Michigan Technological University in 1964.
 She earned a Bachelor of Science in General Science in 1933, and another in chemistry the following year.
 Margaret went on to become a candidate for a master's degree in General Science.
-Not only was she the first female to receive a degree from Michigan Tech, she was also the first female trustee and requested that a scholarship be established to help other female students to finance their education.
+Not only was she the first woman to receive a degree from Michigan Tech, she was also the first female trustee and requested that a scholarship be established to help other female students to finance their education.
 The Margaret H. Chapman Endowed Scholarship is still active to this day.

-The first female to graduate with a degree in Chemical Engineering was Alice Runge in 1942.
-Following shortly behind was the first female to graduate with High Honors in Metallurgical & Materials Engineering, Lilian (Heikkinen) Beck, in 1947.
-She was also the first female from Michigan Tech to be inducted into the Alpha Sigma Mu honorary fraternity of the International Metallurgical Society.
-One year later, Marian Ione (Smith) Scott was the first female to earn a Bachelor of Science in Mechanical Engineering.
+The first woman to graduate with a degree in Chemical Engineering was Alice Runge in 1942.
+Following shortly behind was the first woman to graduate with High Honors in Metallurgical & Materials Engineering, Lilian (Heikkinen) Beck, in 1947.
+She was also the first woman from Michigan Tech to be inducted into the Alpha Sigma Mu honorary fraternity of the International Metallurgical Society.
+One year later, Marian Ione (Smith) Scott was the first woman to earn a Bachelor of Science in Mechanical Engineering.

-Michigan Technological University recently celebrated the 50th anniversary of graduation for Patricia Anthony, the first woman to graduate from the ECE Department in 1967.
-Patricia went to Michigan Technological University in 1963 after graduating from high school in Grandville, Michigan.
-While attending MTU, she was the Vice President of the Lambda Beta sorority, a DJ at the Wadsworth Hall radio station, and was a member of the U.S. Army ROTC auxiliary, the Silver Stars.
-She graduated in 1967 from Michigan Tech with the degree Bachelor of Science in Electrical Engineering.
-Following her graduation, Patricia took a position with IBM, where she spent the majority of her career.
-She became well known within IBM as a skilled systems engineer working in data communications.
-Throughout her professional career, she found time for community service activities such as Junior Achievement, United Way, and the Girl Scouts.

 Women in athletics

-The first woman varsity athlete was Nada J. Fenton, who was a member of the rifle team during the 1950s.
+The first female varsity athlete was Nada J. Fenton, who was a member of the rifle team during the 1950s.
 She was a graduate of Houghton High school and entered MTU in 1952.
 Nada holds the record of being the first woman to ever fire on a varsity rifle team in the world.

 Today Michigan Tech has seven women's varsity sports including basketball, cross country, Nordic skiing, tennis, track and field, volleyball, and soccer.

 Today

 As of the fall semester in 2021, the total enrollment at Michigan Technological University is 6,977.
-Of those students, 2,054 of them were females (an all-time high); which means female students make up about 29% of the enrollment at Michigan Tech.
+Of those students, 2,054 of them were women (an all-time high), which means female students make up about 29% of the enrollment at Michigan Tech.